-16a16 - that recommended the inclusion of "institutional racism", not the amendment 37 to Article 3 (Scope) that proposed the inclusion of the following text: "the exercise by any public body, including police, immigration, criminal and civil justice authorities, of its functions", were included in the final version.17 According to a former transnational activist that had a key role in the process of negotiating the Directive, the issue of including "institutional racism" should be approached from a pragmatic point of view:
+In this climate, the debate over 'institutionalised forms of racism' although present in the Parliament (see also EP 1998) was losing centrality.
+In fact, neither the two amendments proposed by the EP to the EC Directive (see EP 2000, known as the Buitenweg Report) - Amendment 13 to Recital 916 and Amendment 20 to Recital 16a17 - that recommended the inclusion of 'institutional racism', not the amendment 37 to Article 3 (Scope) that proposed the inclusion of the following text: the exercise by any public body, including police, immigration, criminal and civil justice authorities, of its functions, were included in the final version.18 According to a former transnational activist that had a key role in the process of negotiating the Directive, the issue of including 'institutional racism' should be approached from a pragmatic point of view:

-The more you go into this, the more you run the risk that you are carried away by the idea that you can fight racism by legal means (...).
-[T]he more you speak with lawyers and you get more lawyers, they will continue to come up with proposals to outlaw this, to describe this (...).
+The more you go into this, the more you run the risk that you are carried away by the idea that you can fight racism by legal mean. (...) the more you speak with lawyers and you get more lawyers, they will continue to come up with proposals to outlaw this, to describe this. (...)
 You can be discriminated at the same time on [the ground of] gender as on sexual orientation, and they wanted to have a specific article on this.
 I said: 'come on, give me a break, how are you going to define it?' (...)
 The same with institutional racism: 'ok, how are you going to define it, how broad, and how specific?' (...)
-So, when the Stephen Lawrence [case] and all of that, you use that, and we use it (...).
-And, you know, we have the law but we need to implement it, because the big, big question is - and I haven't heard you about this - is: how do you implement it?
-(Interview with former transnational legal activist)
+So, when the Stephen Lawrence [case] and all of that, you use that, and we use it. (...)
+And, you know, we have the law but we need to implement it, because the big, big